tttor/ctrl-foundation/book/rl-intro-sutton2018/ch_08_planning_and_learning.md

     and yet always planning and model-learning in the background.
     (As the model changes, the ongoing planning process will gradually compute a different way of behaving to match the new model).
+* Planning, acting, and model-learning interact in a circular fashion,
+  * each producing what the other needs to improve;
+  * most natural approach is for all processes to proceed **asynchronously** and **in parallel**

 ## 8.3 When the Model Is Wrong
 * Models may be incorrect because